potzenheimer/potzenheimer.github.io/about.md

 * Developed on GitHub [GitHub](https://github.com/potzenheimer)
 * Coded with [Sublime Text 3](http://sublimetext.com), an amazing code editor
-* No proprietary system was harmed by using Open Source
+* No proprietary system was harmed while producing this side

 Have questions or suggestions?
 Feel free to [ask me on Twitter](https://twitter.com/potzenheimer).